AlaaEddineMerzouk/AlaaEddineMerzouk/README.md

-- 👋 Hi, I’m Alaa Eddine Merzouk
+👋 About Me
+I'm a fourth-year Computer Science student specializing in Artificial Intelligence, with a strong foundation in both academic research and practical software development.

-- I'm a fourth-year computer science student specializing in artificial intelligence.
-I have three years of experience as a front-end web developer, mainly working with React, Tailwind CSS, HTML, CSS, and JavaScript.
+Over the past three years, I’ve gained hands-on experience as a front-end web developer, building modern, responsive applications using React, Tailwind CSS, JavaScript, HTML, and CSS.

-I'm passionate about solving real-world problems using technology.
-I've worked on projects involving machine learning, including clustering, logistic regression, recommendation systems, and I'm exploring tools like MLflow to understand MLOps architecture.
-I’ve also used big data technologies like Hadoop and Spark, and I'm currently working with GraphFrames for graph analysis.
+My academic and project work extends into Machine Learning and Big Data, where I’ve worked on:

+Clustering algorithms and logistic regression for data analysis

+Recommendation systems using hierarchical clustering and association rules

+MLOps practices with MLflow for experiment tracking and model deployment

+Spark, Hadoop, and GraphFrames for large-scale data processing and graph analytics

+I’m currently developing a queue simulator for my final year project and exploring automation tools like Docker and React Native for mobile development.
+I’ve also built an application to automatically grade exam solutions, bridging my technical and educational experience.

-In addition to my studies, I’m a contracted professor and lecturer, and I have several years of experience as a high school math teacher and consultant.
-I enjoy combining my technical skills with teaching and mentorship.
+Beyond development, I work as a contracted professor and lecturer, with several years of experience teaching high school mathematics and consulting in education and technology.

-I'm always learning and experimenting with new technologies like Docker and React Native, and I love building practical solutions — like a queue simulator for my final year project, or an app that can automatically grade students' exam solutions.
+🔧 Technologies & Tools
+Languages: JavaScript, Python, HTML, CSS, SQL

+Frameworks: React, Tailwind CSS, React Native

+ML & Data: Scikit-learn, MLflow, Spark, Hadoop

+Other Tools: Git, Docker, VS Code